-(b) Subsidiaries and non-controlling interests
+(b) Subsidiaries

 Subsidiaries are entities controlled by the Group.
 The Group controls an entity when it is exposed, or has rights, to variable returns from its involvement with the entity and has the ability to affect those returns through its power over the entity.
 When assessing whether the Group has power, only substantive rights (held by the Group and other parties) are considered.